WilliamAvila/myapp-terraform/README.md

  Workspaces

-- create a new workspace `terraform workspace new ENV` ENV can be dev, stage, prod, etc.
+- create a new workspace `terraform workspace new ENV` it can be dev, stage, prod, etc.
+- `terraform workspace select ENV`

+Env Variables Setup

+ - To deploy fill all the variables in the `locals.tf` and `variables.tf` files

+To set up terraform backend you will need to provide the `s3_bucket_backend` and `dynamodb_backend` variables

+Running

+- `tf init`
+- `tf plan`
+- `tf apply`

 Compenents used:

-- ECS, RDS PostgreSQL, S3, VPC, etc.
+- ECS, RDS PostgreSQL, S3, VPC, Codebuild, Codepipline, Cloudwatch, etc.

-- CI/CD Setup

 Infraestructure diagram
 ![Infraestructure](assets/infra.png)